Going green: 6 ways to make your business more eco-friendly

 Each year on April 22, more than a billion people celebrate Earth Day — a day set aside to focus on protecting our planet.

-Greening your business is a win-win situation all around: you help preserve the Earth, customers may be more likely to do business with you (as long as you don’t “greenwash,” or falsely claim to green your business!), and it could actually save your company money in the long run.
+Greening your business is a win-win situation all around: you help preserve the Earth, customers may be more likely to do business with you, and it could actually save your company money in the long run.

 Interested in making your business greener?
-Here are six simple ideas.
+Here are six simple ideas for how to make your small business more eco-friendly.

 Recycling is one of the most important ways you can green your business, as waste has a huge negative impact on our environment.